Darsstar/keyring-subprocess/README.md

 `keyring` backend(s) you need installed into it.

 ## Pros
-- Zero dependencies for a clean `pip list` command and to always be compatible with the rest of your dependencies.
+- Minimal dependencies for a clean `pip list` command and to always be compatible with the rest of your dependencies.
 Which makes it more suitable to be added to `PYTHONPATH` after installing with Pip's `--target` flag.